blazium-engine/blazium-docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

 Naming conventions
 ------------------

-These naming conventions follow the Godot Engine style.
+These naming conventions follow the Blazium Engine style.
 Breaking these will make your code clash with the built-in naming conventions, leading to inconsistent code.